RAG Strategies for Natural Language-Based SQL Query and REST API Call Generation: Introduction

-\item \textbf{Novel Test Dataset:} We construct a verified test set of 631 cases (346 SQL, 285 API) grounded in SAP Transactional Banking documentation.
-To support research, we release the dataset publicly\footnote{https://github.com/mmiustudy/RAG4SQL-API}.
+\item \textbf{Execution-validated and adaptable dataset construction pipeline:} We construct a test set of 631 cases (346 SQL, 285 API) grounded in SAP Transactional Banking documentation and validate outputs through execution against a mock database and mock API servers.
+The dataset generation process is designed to be adaptable to enterprise-specific schemas and API documentation beyond the evaluated domain.
+To support reproducibility, we release the dataset publicly\footnote{https://github.com/mmiustudy/RAG4SQL-API}

-\item \textbf{Empirical Contributions:} We provide the first systematic comparison of how different retrieval strategies (standard RAG, Self-RAG, CoRAG) perform when documentation contexts vary from homogeneous (single source) to heterogeneous (mixed database and API documentation), establishing whether advanced retrieval policies offer practical advantages for enterprise code generation and identifying which task characteristics benefit most from retrieval sophistication. \end{itemize}